 Powers gets it into his mind to purchase pro football’s Tucson Titans.
 Unfortunately, so does Messenger, and their joint quest helps set into motion a chain of nasty events and exchanges that take on an increasing air of absurdity.

+Without giving away too much, let’s just say that a penile implant becomes ammunition in this topsy-turvy war of hostilities.
+So does a sex change.
+And blackmail.
+Lots and lots of blackmail.
 The problem with “Weapons” as written by Gelbart and directed, with broad farcical strokes, by Steve Surjik is that the characters are more cartoons than human beings.
 It’s a tribute to the talent of Byrne and Kingsley (and, in nifty supporting turns, Mimi Rogers, Jeffrey Tambor, R. Lee Ermey and Kathy Baker) that they are able to come across as effectively as they do.

 Another significant shortcoming of “Weapons” is an entirely useless subplot featuring Illeana Douglas and Chris Mulkey as Rita and Jerry Pasco, a white-trash couple in Middle America.